Ridderrasmus/RPVoiceChat/README.md

 The mod is highly configurable and can be configured more deeply in the modconfig file.
 You'll find this file in the `ModConfig` folder in the same directory as your `Mods` folder.
 The file is called `rpvoicechat.json`.

 The settings relevant to users are:
-- `ManualPortForwarding` - Determines whether the mod should skip port forwarding with UPnP and assume that ports are open.
-The default value is `false`.
+- `ManualPortForwarding` - Determines whether the mod should skip port forwarding with UPnP and assume that ports are open. **Setting this to true means that you take full responsibility for opening ports and if they are not open mod will work incorrectly.** The default value is `false`.
 - `PushToTalkEnabled` - Whether push to talk is enabled.
 The default value is `false`.
 - `IsLoopbackEnabled` - The setting that defines whether you should be able to hear what you're transmitting.
 The default value is `false`.
 - `IsDenoisingEnabled` - Whether or not your audio should be denoised.
 The default value is `false`.